 c.
 Sequential Monte Carlo methods to estimate DSGE models

 d.
-Particle filters for nonlinear DSGE models
+Particle Filters for Nonlinear DSGE Models

-3) Nonlinear Models of Financial Crises and Macroprudential Regulation taught byEnrique G. Mendoza, Presidential Professor of Economics
+2) Nonlinear Models of Financial Crises and Macroprudential Policy taught by Enrique G. Mendoza, Presidential Professor of Economics

-b.
-Empirical analysis of credit booms
+c.
+Empirical analysis of credit booms and Sudden Stops

-d.
-Evaluation and design of macroprudential policy
+e.
+Quantitative evaluation and design of macroprudential policy in Fisherian models

-Distinguished Guest Speaker: Christopher A. Sims
+Distinguished Guest Speaker: Carolyn Wilins

 Distinguished Guest Speaker: Guillermo A. Calvo